lawhorkl/inabox/README.md

 git clone https://github.com/lawhorkl/inabox-api.git`
 2. Run bundler: `bundle install`
 3. Resolve any bundler issues (none known currently)
 4. Configure your database: InaBox supports anything the Rails ORM system does, so most commonly MySQL, PostgreSQL, etc. Even NoSQL databases like MongoDB.
+(Note: The API makes no use of a data layer, and so this step should be skipped when setting up the API.)
 5.
 --1.
 Load the included schema: `bundle exec rake db:schema:load` --2.
 Or modify the data migrations to your requirements, and then run the migrations to generate a new schema: `bundle exec rake db:migrate`